Lavanyanelluri/mavenapp-jenkins/HELP.md

-# Getting Started Devops course with AWS by pylife
+# Getting Started Devops course with AWS pythonlife by lavs

 ### Reference Documentation
 For further reference, please consider the following sections: